zoerod9/shoe-inventory/README.md

 1. Open the project in eclipse
 1. Click on the run menu
 1. Select "Run"
-1. A new window should open up with the inial view of the application
+1. A new window should open up with the inital view of the application

 # Demo Video
 [Click here to see demo video in YouTube](https://youtu.be/lrZIAm7N6GY)